Fraud and Risk Management (Forensic Accounting)

 The programme is block delivered and there are several entry points throughout the year.
 You will take the modules below in a sequence dependent on your start date.

 The course is delivered in four 30 credit blocks of intensive study periods.
 For each block, you will study a single module for a 6-week period.
 Face-to-face teaching is delivered on campus for 6 hours each week.
-In addition, you will attend the taught element of the Business Innovation Programme one afternoon a week during the 6-week blocks.
+In addition, you will attend the taught element of the Industry Collaboration Project one afternoon a week during the 6-week blocks.

 During this year, you will also undertake independent study in your own time with online support through the University’s virtual learning environment, Blackboard.

-You will complete your master’s degree with the 60 credit Business Innovation Project.
+You will complete your master’s degree with the 60 credit Industry Collaboration Project.
 You will be able to choose to investigate a business issue either via a dissertation or a paid six month placement.